briangonzalez/jquery.pep.js/README.md

 Pep includes at least partial support for most browsers, dating back to IE6.

-## Milestones
-  - 08/08/13  -   Now with 100% IE coverage!
-That is, Pep now supports MSPointerEvents (IE10+)!
-  - 08/06/13  -   Added in user-provided `initiate` function, which is fired during touchstart or mousedown; `start` is now called after object has moved past threshold
-  - 05/01/13  -   Added in `droppable` functionality
-  - 12/02/12  -   Complete rewrite with support for movement using CSS3 Transforms (`translate()` function)
-  - 05/30/12  -   Initial version

 ## License

 Pep is licensed under the [MIT License](http://www.tldrlegal.com/license/mit-license)